eepgwde/pyeg0/jr/README.md

 the technicals predict what they could be in the next, then find the proportions to optimize for the next.

-*** On second thoughts: RSI trading with Mediation by Prediction
+*** Strategies: RSI trading with Mediation by Prediction

 I'll use the same trading system I develope for the ETFs.
 Except now we I'm not training on fundamentals and correlations, but trading signals from a